qlyde/dotfiles-ubuntu/README.md

     - Vitals - For monitoring system vitals (load, mem, etc.)
   - **Note:** App Grid and Activities can still be used with the `Super+A` and `Super+S` keys respectively
     - Alphabetical App Grid - Sorts App Grid alphabetically (removed in GNOME 3.38)
-    - Favourites in AppGrid - Keeps favourited applications in AppGrid (removed in GNOME 40)
+    - Favourites in AppGrid - Keeps favourited applications in App Grid (removed in GNOME 40)
   - **Note:** Disable Ubuntu AppIndicators and Ubuntu Dock (default System Extensions)
 - **Terminal Emulator:** alacritty
   - [Theme](https://github.com/eendroroy/alacritty-theme): gruvbox_dark